dotnet/docs/docs/csharp/language-reference/tokens/interpolated.md

 To include a curly brace ("{" or "}") in the text produced by an interpolated string, use two curly braces, "{{" or "}}".
 For more information, see [Escaping Braces](../../../standard/base-types/composite-formatting.md#escaping-braces).

-As colon (:) has special meaning in an interpolated expression item, in order to use [conditional operator](../operators/conditional-operator.md) in an interpolated expression, enclose that expression in parentheses.
+As the colon (:) has special meaning in an interpolated expression item, in order to use a [conditional operator](../operators/conditional-operator.md) in an interpolated expression, enclose that expression in parentheses.

-The following example shows how to include a curly brace into the result string and how to use conditional operator in an interpolated expression:
+The following example shows how to include a curly brace into the result string and how to use a conditional operator in an interpolated expression:

 [!code-csharp-interactive[example with ternary conditional operator](../../../../samples/snippets/csharp/language-reference/tokens/string-interpolation.cs#3)]